vasylykiv/ecommerce_front/README.md

 # E-commerce App

-This is the frontend of a test e-commerce application built with Next.js and a modern tech stack.
+This is the frontend of e-commerce application built with Next.js and a modern tech stack.
 The application showcases the main functionality of an online store: browsing products, a product detail page, and a multi-step checkout process.

 ---